lasersharkkiller/security_stuff/SentinelOne Hunting/Command and Control and Exfiltration/BrokenDown.md

 ## Command and Control

-### PowerShell Encoding
+### Certutil for C2 or to pull files

-Tons of attackers use powershell encoding to obfuscate
+Technique used by APT41, but also others

 ```
-CmdLine In Contains Anycase ("powershell -e","frombase64string") AND NOT CmdLine In Contains Anycase ("executionpolicy","SentinelTroubleshooter.ps1")
+ProcessCmd In CONTAINS ("certutil","certutil.exe") AND ProcessCmd In Contains ("url","decode","hashfile")
 ```

-### Look for obfuscation with the echo command
+### Echo with Obfuscation

 Can be used in various manners but one example: https://www.bleepingcomputer.com/news/security/winnti-hackers-split-cobalt-strike-into-154-pieces-to-evade-detection/